-- Do they have two of the following three doctor diagnosed conditions: asthma, eczema, or hay fever?
-If so, they have sensitive skin.
+- Does she have two of the following three doctor-diagnosed conditions: asthma, eczema, or hay fever?
+If so, she has sensitive skin.

-If they do not have a combination of those conditions, or some other auto-immune related medical condition that affects their skin, their skin is sensitized, not sensitive.
+If she doesn’t have a combination of these conditions, or some other auto-immune related medical condition that affects her skin, her skin is sensitized, not sensitive.

 Sensitized skin is often confused or lumped together with sensitive skin.
 This is an oversight as the two are very different.
-As I mentioned above, sensitive skin is your skin type and it is a result of your DNA.
+Sensitive skin is your skin type and is genetic.
 Sensitized skin, on the other hand, is a result of your habits, your environment, and other internal and external factors that are under your control.

-There are thousands of reasons people may develop sensitized skin, but the most common include pollution, poor diet, alcohol consumption, improper or overuse of certain topical products, harsh cleansing, cigarette smoking, harsh weather conditions, chlorine, etc. In order to improve sensitized skin, the trigger has to be determined and eliminated.
-This can be as simple as eliminating a product with an ingredient that doesn’t agree with you, properly cleansing and moisturizing after swimming, wearing SPF, using silicone based products to allow the skin’s barrier layer to heal, quitting smoking, drinking more water, etc.
+There are thousands of reasons people may develop sensitized skin.
+But the most common include pollution, poor diet, alcohol consumption, improper or overuse of certain topical products, harsh cleansing, cigarette smoking, harsh weather conditions, chlorine, etc. In order to improve sensitized skin, the trigger has to be determined and eliminated.
+This can be as simple as…

 Just like sensitive/sensitized, dry skin is often lumped in with dehydrated skin.
-When a person’s skin feels dry, they naturally assume their skin type is dry or combination-dry, but very often it is simply in need of water.
+When someone’s skin feels dry, they naturally assume their skin type is dry or combination-dry.
+But very often, the skin just needs more water.
 Remember, dry skin is categorized by a lack of oil.
 Dehydration, on the other hand, is a lack of water.

-This can happen from a multitude causes including weather, heaters, makeup, poor diet, and incorrect use of skincare products.
-Here is the sneaky bit: when skin is dehydrated, it often produces more oil to compensate for the lack of water.
+This can happen from a multitude of causes including weather, heaters, makeup, poor diet, and incorrect use of skincare products.
+Here is the sneaky bit: when the skin is dehydrated, it often produces more oil to compensate for the lack of water.
 This can result in more breakouts, flaky patches, and even irritation.
-It also results in people thinking their skin is dry and oily—what people often mis-categorize as combination skin.
-When the issue or issue causing the dehydration is found and addressed, the dehydration, and possible over-production of sebum, will stop with it.
+It also results in people thinking their skin is dry and oily…so people often miscategorize their own skin as combination.
+Once your client identifies the underlying reason for their skin condition, she can then take steps to fix it!
+Over time, the skin will become “re-hydrated” and will stop the over-production of sebum, too.

-The skin is our largest organ, it is also the last to receive vitamins, nutrients, and water from the body.
-Even if you drink tons of water, enough may never reach the skin.
-It is important to hydrate topically to ensure the hydration of your skin.
+The skin is our largest organ.
+It’s also the last to receive vitamins, nutrients, and water from the body.
+Even if someone drinks tons of water, their skin may not get as much as it needs.
+It is important to hydrate topically to ensure the hydration of their skin.

-It is important to understand the differences between skin types (which are programmed by DNA) and skin conditions (which are results of our lifestyle).
-When you master the ability to identify them, a deeper would of makeup science will unfold before you.
-I hope you found this guide useful.
-In the future, we will highlight some amazing products and brands that really benefit each skin type and condition!
+It is important to understand the differences between skin types (which are programmed by DNA) and skin conditions (which are the results of our lifestyle).
+Next up, we highlight some amazing brands and products that benefit each skin type and condition!